goingnowhere/malfare-protocols/protocols/en/007/index.md

 ## Objective

-This protocol sets out the role of 007 and aera in which they my be call into to perfrom / discharge their station.
+This protocol sets out the role of 007 and area in which they my be call in to execute their duties/discharge their station.

 ## 007 selection criteria